 George Carlin was born 74 years ago this week (he passed away in 2008).
-Above is an early appearance of Carlin on The Tonight Show starring Johnny Carson in 1966.
+One of his earliest appearances was in 1966, on The Tonight Show starring Johnny Carson.
 Note this was in an era when the host of The Tonight Show smoked cigarettes on the job, and comedians could imitate stoned out hippy meteorologists but had to look clean cut themselves.

 In this incredible 2007 interview Carlin reflects on his whole career and specifically on how he transitioned from a safe life as a straight-laced mainstream comedian to an outspoken, controversial rebel.
 Basically how he started to express the person he really was and use his comedy to talk about what was really important to him.